Section 2: Student Affairs and Services

 The University posts security personnel in all of its buildings to provide 24-hour protection.
 Every semester, identification cards are issued for all students, faculty, and employees and validated by the Public Safety Office.
 Public Safety Officers may deny access to University facilities for anyone not carrying a validated identification card.
 Spot-checking of identification cards occurs throughout the day.
 Complete identification checking occurs each weekday from 7:15 p.m. until 8 a.m.; after 12 noon on Saturday until 8 a.m. on Monday; and when classes are not in session.
 The general campus area is patrolled on a regular basis.

 Public Safety also provides programs to develop student awareness of safety and security concerns in an effort to diminish exposure to loss.
-The campus Security Department administers the University Safety Program to ensure the safety of all students, faculty, and staff.
+The Public Safety Department administers the University Safety Program to ensure the safety of all students, faculty, and staff.
 In the event of a family emergency about which it is necessary to contact students at the University, parents or guardians should call 215-717-6666 at any time of the day.
 Security personnel will take the necessary information, contact the appropriate offices to locate the student, and deliver the message.

 At registration, the Office of Student Financial Services issues and validates identification cards to students who have fulfilled all financial obligations to the University.
 Validation stickers are available at the Student Financial Services Office at the beginning of each semester.